AdobeDocs/workfront.en/help/classic/review-and-approve-work/manage-approvals/add-approver-submitted-doc-approvals.md

   </tr>
   <tr>
    <td role="rowheader">Object permissions</td>
-   <td> <p>View or higher access to the object associated with the request access or approval </p> <p>For information on requesting additional access, see <a href="../../workfront-basics/grant-and-request-access-to-objects/request-access.md" class="MCXref xref">Request access to objects in Adobe Workfront</a>.</p> </td>
+   <td> <p>View or higher access to the object associated with the request access or approval </p> <p>For information on requesting additional access, see <a href="../../workfront-basics/grant-and-request-access-to-objects/request-access.md" class="MCXref xref">Request access to objects </a>.</p> </td>
   </tr>
  </tbody>
 </table>